-Your development file hierarchy should look like this:
+Your source tree should look like this:

-MyDir/ [pom.xml] [build.gradle] [index.yaml] [cron.yaml] [dispatch.yaml] src/main/ appengine/ app.yaml [Dockerfile] java/ com.example.mycode/ MyCode.java webapp/ [index.html] [jsp.jsp] WEB-INF/ [web.xml]
+MyDir/ [pom.xml] [build.gradle] [index.yaml] [cron.yaml] [dispatch.yaml] src/main/ appengine/ app.yaml docker/ [Dockerfile] java/ com.example.mycode/ MyCode.java webapp/ [index.html] [jsp.jsp] WEB-INF/ [web.xml]

-app.yaml file that looks like this:
+app.yaml file is required.
+Define a file that looks like this:

 app.yaml settings are described in

-any these files they must be deployed separately with the
+must deploy them separately with the

-gcloud app deploy
+gcloud app deploy command.

-Jetty 9.3 which App Engine
+Jetty 9, which the App

 as the default JSP implementation and includes JSTL taglibs.